humdrum-tools/humdrum-documentation/guide/ch24/index.md

   8dd
   \*-
   ----------
-The **deg** command can be used to transform this representation to scale degree.
+The <span class="tool">deg</span> command can be used to transform this representation to scale degree.
 The passage begins on the dominant (degree \`5\'), ascends (\^) to the tonic (\`1\'), ascends to the supertonic (\^2), ascends to the median (\^3) and then descends to the leading- tone (v7), etc.: